art-institute-of-chicago/gauguin-microsite/source/_blocks/theme-reinventing-past.md

     alt: "A small cylinder of shiny, dark brown wood.
 Carved on it is a woman styled to look like an ancient cave drawing."
 ---

-When Gauguin first traveled to Tahiti, he was dismayed to find that much of the local culture had been lost to colonization.
+When Gauguin first traveled to Tahiti, he was dismayed to find that much of the local cultures transformed by colonization.
 The works he created there are not historically accurate but rather reimagining what the island might have once been.